a-griffiths/AutoSpec/README.md

 **WARNINGS:** sometimes your datacube might have some extra headers that astropy doesn't like.
 MPDAF also outputs a lot of info into the terminal that isn't necessary.
 Can be turned on to debug any issue you may be having.

 ### SExtractor File
 SExtractor will use the default.nnw, default.param, default.sex and .conv files present in the working directory.
 If not present, default parameter files are created and used.
 It is best to try running SExtractor on the images first to get the settings right.
-If you are using multiple images where a single SExtractor file is not ideal, you can create the segmentation maps using the images outside of AutoSpec and then load them under the SEG_MAP parameter instead.
+If you are using multiple images where a single SExtractor file is not ideal, you can create the segmentation maps using your input images outside of AutoSpec and load them under the SEG_MAP parameter instead.

 ### Running the Code
 My advice would be to try this on a single object first, make sure it works how you want by outputting the plots and/or all of the images etc (defined in OUT_XXX parameters explained above).
-If you are using AutoSpec to produce segmenation maps you should also check that the SExtractor file (default.sex) is set up correctly for your data, a simple check would be to look at the ID_IMAGES.jpg output and see how well it is defining the segmentation maps.
+If you are using AutoSpec to produce segmentation maps you should also check that the SExtractor file (default.sex) is set up correctly for your data, a simple check would be to look at the ID_IMAGES.jpg output and see how well it is defining the segmentation maps.
 If you haven't used SExtractor before there is much too much to explain here but the [for dummies manual](http://mensa.ast.uct.ac.za/~holwerda/SE/Manual.html) is a good place to start.

 To check if the cross-correlation is doing a good job, you'll want to compare the reference and final spectra (top and bottom on the ID_SPECTRA.jpg image).
-The cross-correlation spectrum usually has visibly less noise, and the emission/absorption features tend to be more well defined .
+The cross-correlation spectrum usually has visibly better signal to noise, and the emission/absorption features tend to be more well defined .

 You can also check the output file by following the steps details [below](#loading-the-output).

 ### Loading the Output
 The output files are created and saved via the MPDAF framework ([here](http://mpdaf.readthedocs.io/en/latest/source.html)) in fits format.
 You should be able to open these however you normally open fits files but some basic python commands are detailed here (see the [mpdaf page](http://mpdaf.readthedocs.io/en/latest/source.html) for more):
 ```
 from mpdaf.sdetect import Source